ReDBaroN1/Virtual-Vehicle-Storage-for-Epoch/INSTALLATION.md

 After downloading and decompression the files from github do the following:

 <SERVER>
-1. copy @VGFE into the root directory for your server, where @exileserver is kept.
+1. copy @VGFE into the root directory for your server, where @epochhive is kept.
 2. pack @VGFE\addons\vgfe (to VGFE.pbo) using PBO manager or another PBO tool.
 3. edit the startup parameters for your server as follows:
     Add @VGFE; to "-servermod= "